Our Board and Chief Executive

-We are an interdisciplinary team of experts committed to climate action in Aotearoa
+We're an interdisciplinary team of experts committed to climate action in Aotearoa New Zealand.

 Dr Rod Carr, Chairperson